 What are you doing to help?

-- If you have a Choice Current Account, which caps arranged overdraft interest at £20 for a £10 monthly fee to maintain the account, we will not collect the monthly account fee between 6 April and 9 July 2020.
-The £20 cap will still apply.
+- For Choice Current Accounts, which caps arranged overdraft interest at £20 for a £10 monthly fee to maintain the account, we won’t collect the monthly account fee.
+The £20 monthly cap will still apply.

 Will you automatically be increasing my overdraft limit to £500?

 No, your existing arranged overdraft limit won’t change.
 If you’d like to ask for a new overdraft or increase an existing one with Santander, you can request this in Online Banking by clicking the ‘Manage Overdraft’ tab in ‘My Account & Transactions’ section.